hashicorp/terraform-provider-kubernetes/website/docs/r/stateful_set.html.markdown

 * `revision_history_limit` - (Optional)  The maximum number of revisions that will be maintained in the StatefulSet's revision history.
 The revision history consists of all revisions not represented by a currently applied StatefulSetSpec version.
 The default value is 10.

-* `selector` - A label query over pods that should match the replica count. **It must match the pod template's labels.** More info: [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)
+* `selector` - (Required) A label query over pods that should match the replica count. **It must match the pod template's labels.** More info: [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)

-* `service_name` - The name of the service that governs this StatefulSet.
+* `service_name` - (Required) The name of the service that governs this StatefulSet.
 This service must exist before the StatefulSet, and is responsible for the network identity of the set.
 Pods get DNS/hostnames that follow the pattern: pod-specific-string.serviceName.default.svc.cluster.local where "pod-specific-string" is managed by the StatefulSet controller.

-* `template` - The object that describes the pod that will be created if insufficient replicas are detected.
+* `template` - (Required) The object that describes the pod that will be created if insufficient replicas are detected.
 Each pod stamped out by the StatefulSet will fulfill this Template, but have a unique identity from the rest of the StatefulSet.

 * `update_strategy` - (Optional) Indicates the StatefulSet update strategy that will be employed to update Pods in the StatefulSet when a revision is made to Template.